codingCapricorn/MCMC-Algorithm-Implementation/README.md

 MCMC methods are used to approximate the posterior distribution of a parameter of interest by random sampling in a probabilistic space.

-With MCMC,i.e.Markov Chain + Monte Carlo Algorithms, we draw samples from a (simple) proposal distribution so that each draw depends only on the state of the previous draw (i.e. the samples form a Markov chain).
+With MCMC,i.e.Markov Chain + Monte Carlo Algorithms, we draw samples from a (simple) proposal distribution so that each draw depends only on the state of the previous draw (i.e. the samples form a Markov chain)..

 Under certain condiitons, the Markov chain will have a unique stationary distribution.
 In addition, not all samples are used -